-The COVID-19 outbreak in the U.S. and specifically in New Jersey has caused disruption of normal financial operations at the District with offices being closed to the public.
-Though the impact on the District's operations cannot be reasonably estimated at this date, it is likely that there may be a timing impact on the collection of taxes from the Township.
+The COVID-19 outbreak in the United States and specifically in New Jersey continues to have an impact on the District's operations and finances.
+Though the impact on the Township's finances cannot be reasonably estimated at this date, the following is likely to continue through at least mid-year 2021: Interest on investments, EMS services income and Standby fees continues to be negatively impacted and it is likely that there may be a timing impact on the collection of taxes from the Township.